-Rationing didn’t suddenly start at the beginning of the war since it took time for the war to bite, nor did rationing suddenly stop at the end of the war since it took many years to recover.
+Rationing didn’t suddenly start at the beginning of the Second World War since it took time for the war to bite, nor did rationing suddenly stop at the end of the war since it took many years to recover.

-In terms of the Daily Mirror/Sunday Pictorial at the start of the war in September 1939, the normal number of pages was between 16-20 for the Daily Mirror and 20-28 for the Sunday Pictorial.
+September 1939 marked the start of the war.
+For a 1939 newspaper from the Daily Mirror/ Sunday Pictorial, the normal number of pages was between 16-20 for the Daily Mirror and 20-28 for the Sunday Pictorial.
 Rationing was first introduced on 1 July 1940, when the Daily Mirror went down to 12 pages (3 sheets) and the Sunday Pictorial went down to 16 pages (4 sheets).
 A further reduction was introduced on 10 April 1941 when the Daily Mirror went down to 8 pages (2 sheets), but the Sunday Pictorial stayed the same at 16 pages (4 sheets).

 For a comprehensive recap of this period with full newspaper coverage from major events during the war years visit our Newspaper Books category.